-5.3.3 Endemism in India
+7.4.3 Endemism in India:

 Out of the 304 families of flowering plants recorded from India, there is not a single endemic family.
 In India there are about 142 genera that are endemic.
-The total estimated species that are endemic to India vary according to different authors, e.g.- according to D. Chatterjee (1962) it is 6700, while according to Nayer (1977) it is 4500.
+The total estimated species that are endemic to India vary according to different authors, e.g.-according to D. Chatterjee (1962) it is 6700, while according to Nayer (1977) it is 4500.
 While the Peninsular India has about 33% endemics, while rest of the India has about 27% endemics.
 According to Sarkar (1990) of the 142 endemic genera 100 are dicots and rest from monocots.
 The largest numbers of endemic genera are in Acanthaceae among dicot (approximately 20) and in Gramineae among monocots (17).
 Orchidaceae is very poor in endemism.
 Out of the 142 endemic genera more than 100 are monotypic.
 The majority of endemic genera are found in Himalayas and in Peninsular India.

-5.3.4 Factors controlling endemism
+7.4.4 Factors controlling endemism:

-The different factor that contribute towards the development of endemic species aregether with oceans in many parts of the continent are responsible for endemism.
+The different factors that contribute towards the development of endemic species are-

+1. Natural geographic barrier- the chain of lofty mountains, extensive deserts, occurrence of marshes or saline or alkaline lands are some of the natural barriers which together with oceans in many parts of the continent are responsible for endemism.
 These barriers tend to prevent the transportation of seeds, fruits and other diasporas from one place to another.
 For example- there are many instances of oceanic islands where ocean played a vital role as geographical barrier-